bruceravel/demeter/documentation/Athena/hephaestus.rst

 preference groups relevant to :demeter:`hephaestus` and to plotting are presented.

-Click on a group in the :quoted:`Parameters` list to open a group.
+Click on a group in the :guilabel:`Parameters` list to open a group.
 Click on a parameter to display it in the controls on the right.
 You will be given controls appropriate to each parameter's data type for setting the parameter value.
 The :kbd:`Your value,light` and